 3.03.
-RESOLUTION: Compensation Adjustment for Officer Kratchovil Burlington Police

-Department (Board of Finance)
+RESOLUTION: Compensation Adjustment for Officer Kratchovil Burlington Police Department (Board of Finance)

 3.04.
-RESOLUTION: Approving the Pledging of the Credit of the City in Anticipation of the pending BOF approval on 02/11/13)
+RESOLUTION: Approving the Pledging of the Credit of the City in Anticipation of the Receipt of Revenue From The Electric Department (Board of Finance: pending BOF approval on 02/11/13)